joshuapowell/chart-exercise/README.md

 # Chart from CSV
 Parse a CSV and generate a bar chart of the data.

+## Starting Point
+I started by playing around with ideas in Jupyter Notebooks, to see original explorations see `SimplePythonBarChart.ipynb`

 ## Installation
 You do not need to install anything for this script to execute.
 The only requirement is Python 2.7 or Python 3.6.8.